 Our mission at Access Fertility is to make fertility treatment more accessible for everyone.
 With that in mind, we are proud to offer our affordable IVF treatment programmes to lesbian couples and other same-sex partnerships.
+Our IVF Refund and Multi-Cycle programmes now help with Shared Motherhood IVF costs in most of our clinics.
 In order to better support our patients, we wanted to learn more about the IVF experience for lesbian couples.
-We caught up with Emma and Jessica Hill, who shared their story to help others who are on the same journey.
+We caught up with Emma and Jessica Hill, who shared their story about IVF for lesbian couples to help others who are looking into lesbian fertility options.

 When did your fertility journey start?

 Jess and I met in 2012 when we were working together at ASDA.
 We knew straight away we wanted to have a family together.
 In 2016 we got married, and had started looking into fertility treatment even before then.
-We knew as a lesbian couple we’d need help.
+We knew IVF for lesbians was a route we would need to go down.

 How did you feel, embarking on that difficult journey?

 There was no medical reason why the IUI hadn’t worked.
 As a result, it felt stressful.
 We didn’t know whether next time our IVF would be a success – no one prepares you for that mental strain.
 What’s more, each time the physical demands were harder on Emma, and it was taking over our lives.
 Worse still, we thought we should be saving all our money to have a baby, so we stopped going out and spending money on ourselves.
 IVF for lesbians is no easy journey, just like with any couple going through the fertility process.